awknoman/ASCII-Face-Generator/README.md

 # ASCII-Face-Generator
 Created using C++, Magick++ API.
-The program prints the picture captured from webcam to the terminal window./
+The program prints the picture captured from webcam to the terminal window.
+The program can be configured to print images stored locally as well as url links to images.

 Note: fswebcam should be installed on Unix. sudo apt-get install fswebcam